AlexeyMK/alexeymk.com/_posts/2023-03-08-avoid-premature-optimization-growth-advice-early.md

 ---
+cover: /images/blog/avoidpremature.png
+date: 2023-03-08 16:00:29
+description: Early-stage founders often ask what I could do for them, and how they might go about spinning up a growth team.
 layout: post
-title: 'Avoid Premature Optimization: Growth Advice for Early Stage Founders'
-description: Early-stage founders often ask what I could do for them, and how they might go about spinning up a growth team.
 published: true
-cover: /images/blog/avoidpremature.png
-date: 2023-03-08 16:00:29
 tags:
+- product-management
+- startups
- - growth-eng
+- entrepreneurship
- - experimentation
+- growth
+title: 'Avoid Premature Optimization: Growth Advice for Early Stage Founders'
 ---

 Early-stage founders often ask what I could do for them, and how they might go about spinning up a growth team.

 And the answer is, don’t do it.
 You’re too early.
 Growth is still **the founder’s job.**